madelynmlocke/playwright-qa-automation/README.md

 Potential enhancements for this project include:

 - Adding cross-browser testing
-- Implementing CI test execution using GitHub Actions
 - Expanding API test coverage
 - Adding performance or load testing scenarios
 - Create reusable functions, helpers, and fixtures
 - Remove duplicate logic and make scalable
+- add visual regression tests

 ## Learning Goals
 This project was created to practice and demonstrate: